angeldothycodes/Python-Crash-Course-Exercises/README.md

 ## 📚 **About This Repository**
 This repository is a collection of small projects and exercises designed to reinforce fundamental Python programming skills.
 Python initially caught my attention when we started coding in class.
-At first, I struggled to make sense of all the concepts and syntax, but after reading advice on r/learnpython, many users recommended starting with the book Python Crash Course by Eric Matthes.
+At first, I struggled to make sense of all the concepts and syntax, but after reading advice on r/learnpython, many Redditors recommended starting with the book Python Crash Course by Eric Matthes.
 This is what inspired me to create this repository.
 It’s a work in progress as I continue to improve and grow as a programmer, so please bear with me.
 I still want to showcase what I’ve learned so far – this is an ongoing journey.